-The end to a battery battle paves the way for Ford and Volkswagen’s electric-vehicle race.
-This comes as Volkswagen’s ID.4 was awarded 2021 World Car of the Year – marking a major win for Volkswagen in the EV arena.
+The end to a battery battle paves the way for Ford and Volkswagen’s electric vehicle race.
+This comes as Volkswagen’s ID.4 was awarded 2021 World Car of the Year – marking a major win for Volkswagen in the electric vehicles arena.

 It was recently announced that SK Innovation and LG Energy, the energy arms of two of South Korea’s largest entities, have ended a long dispute over battery technology.
 The pair has reached a multibillion-dollar settlement that could have threatened a supply chain vital to both Ford and Volkswagen in the production of electric vehicles.